mattst/MultipleSelectionScroller/README.md

 #### Setup

-The Multiple Selection Scroller plugin intentionally does not provide a keymap file to set its keys.
+The Multiple Selection Scroller plugin does not provide a keymap file to set its keys.
+Choosing keys that will suit all users is not possible - the chosen keys will always interfere with the existing keys of some users.
+Various suggested key mappings are shown below - these can be copied and pasted into your `Default (OS).sublime-keymap` file and altered if desired.
-This is for two reasons; there are now so many plugins which the chosen keys could conflict with and one of the key combinations (in the recommended keys) is dependant on the user's keyboard layout.

 The '[' and ']' keys are already used for line indenting and code folding, using them for multi- selection scrolling and clearing in various key combinations seems both convenient and appropriate.